theheking/intro-to-python/practical_overview/7_Visualisation.md

 ```

 Basic steps of creating plots with Seaborn are:
-1. Prepare some data
+1. Prepare the data in correct format.
-2. Control figure aesthetics
+2. Consider the figure aesthetics best to describe.
-3. Plot with seaborn
+3. Plot with seaborn.
-4. Further customize your plot
+4. Further customize your plot.

 ```python